Importing dogs from abroad – what you need to know

+Over the last few years, we have seen an increasing number of dogs that were born or have lived overseas.
+The majority of these are through rescue agencies, often based in southern or eastern Europe.
 Rescuing a dog is a noble act but it isn’t always simple, as often these animals have not had the best start in life and there is a risk of introducing exotic diseases to Scotland.

 Currently rules on importation of domestic animals state only that the animals are vaccinated against rabies and are wormed against tapeworm prior to entering the UK.
+Unfortunately, there are several diseases which are highly prevalent in mainland Europe which we are now beginning to see in the UK.

 Below is a brief, but by no means exhaustive, guide to some of the imported diseases which have been noted in the UK.